hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02h-GameProg.md

   Explanation: Let `b` be a gamepad button.
 If `b.pressed` is true, then `b` is pressed.
 If `b.value` is defined, then `b` is an analog trigger and `b.value` is a floating point value between 0 and 1.

+### 2.8.2 Time-based animation (5-8)

+5. What time is it?

+  A graphic object moves across the screen.
+With time-based animation, how quickly does it move?

+  a.
+It will remain constant<br>
+  b.
+It will depend on the device running the script<br>

+  Ans: <br>
+  Explanation:

+6. Setting the frame rate

+  We have a mainloop that targets 60 frames/second and we use the requestAnimationFrame API for implementing it.
+How can we set the frame rate to nearly 37 frames/s, for example?

+  a.
+We can measure the deltas of time between frames, and sum them up.
+If the sum is superior to the delay that corresponds to 1/37s, then we draw the frame, otherwise we do nothing.<br>
+  b.
+We should stop using `requestAnimationFrame` and use `setInterval` instead - it's better.<br>
+  c.
+We can't.<br>

+  Ans: <br>
+  Explanation:

+7. I prefer HD!

+  Which of these gives a high resolution time (with a sub millisecond accuracy)?
+(2 correct answers.)

+  a. `var time = new Date().getTime();`<br>
+  b. `var time = performance.now();`<br>
+  c. `var time = Date.now();`<br>
+  d.
+Use the parameter passed to the `mainloop` when called by `requestAnimationFrame(mainloop)`<br>

+  Ans: <br>
+  Explanation:

+8. Sprites and time based animation?

+  The sprite animation framework proposed in the course...

+  a. used time-based animation in the draw method of the sprite object model<br>
+  b. did not use time-based animation as it did not address the moving object problem<br>

+  Ans: <br>
+  Explanation: